LaurentClaessens/lora/README.md

-# LORA : a backup and git aid program
+# LORA : a backup program

 Lora will loop over your $HOME directory and
 * backup it.
-* check if some subdirectories need some 'git commit' or 'git add'.
-A small graphical interface help you maintaining your git repositories.

 This is libre software.
 Feel free to contribute, report bugs and donate (in the sense of free beer).

 ## INSTALLATION AND COMPILATION